Z Pulsed Power Facility: History

 Meanwhile, defense-related research was also ongoing at Sandia with the Hermes III machine and Saturn (1987), upgraded from PBFA-I, which operated at lower total power than PBFA-II but advanced Sandia's knowledge in high voltage and high current and was therefore a useful predecessor to the Z machine.

-In 1996, the US Army published a report on the decommissioning of the Aurora Pulsed Radiation Simulator.
-This report is useful in understanding ties between nuclear arms testing and inertial fusion energy research.

 Also in 1996, the PBFA-II machine was once again upgraded into PBFA-Z or simply "Z machine", described for the first time to the general public in August 1998 in Scientific American.

 Physics of the Z machine

+The Z machine uses the well known principle of Z-pinch to produce hot short-lived plasmas.
+The plasma can be used as a source of x-rays, as a surrogate for the inside of a thermonuclear weapon, or as a surrogate for the core of a fusion power plant.

-The Z machine uses the well known principle of Z-pinch where the fast discharge of capacitors through a tube of plasma causes it to be compressed towards its centerline by the resulting Lorentz forces.
-Bennet successfully researched the application of Z-pinches to plasma compression.
+In a Z-pinch, the fast discharge of current through a column of plasma causes it to be compressed towards its axis by the resulting Lorentz forces, thus heating it.
+Willard Harrison Bennett successfully researched the application of Z-pinches to plasma compression.
 The Z machine layout is cylindrical.
 On the outside it houses huge capacitors discharging through Marx generators which generate a one microsecond high-voltage pulse.
-Yonas then uses a system to divide this time by a factor of 10, using the dielectric power of water, to enable the creation of 100 ns discharges.
+This pulse is then compressed by a factor of 10 to enable the creation of 100 ns discharges.

-However this effort was not successful for Heavy Ion Fusion, due to lack of sufficient focusing of the beams, despite the high power used.
-It had been known for a long time that the Lorentz forces were radial but the current flow was highly unstable and rotated along the cylinder which causes twisting of the imploding tube therefore decreasing the quality of the compression.
+Most experiments on the Z machine run the current discharge through a conductive tube (called a liner) filled with gas.
+This approach is known as magnetized liner inertial fusion, or MagLIF.
+The compression of a MagLIF Z-pinch is limited because the current flow is highly unstable and rotates along the cylinder which causes twisting of the imploding tube therefore decreasing the quality of the compression.

-A Russian scientist, Valentin Smirnov, then had the idea of replacing the tube (called "liner") with a wire array, to fight the azimuthal flow of the current, and therefore fight the Magnetohydrodynamics (MHD) instability.
-The Angara V facility of the Kurchatov Institute had been built for the same reason: to help simulate and design the second stage of hydrogen bombs and test the effect of high power x-rays on nuclear missiles' warheads.
+The Z machine has also conducted experiments with arrays of tungsten wires rather than liners.
 The space inside the wire array was filled with polystyrene, which helps homogenize the X-ray flux.

-Any country developing thermonuclear weapons has its own Z machine, but those not using water lines had long rising pulses (for example 800ns in the Sphinx, the French machine at Gramat).
-In the UK, the Magpie machine was situated at the Imperial College under control of Malcolm Haines.

 By removing the polystyrene core, Sandia was able to obtain a thin 1.5 mm plasma cord in which 10 million amperes flowed with 90 megabars of pressure.